 Recently, I took on the challenge of providing more in-depth room (and space) data for the elements in Revit.
 This was enlightening process, and I want to share what I learned with the community.
 The results of my work will be presented here in a series of short blog posts.

 In this first post, I elaborate on how room data is reported natively in Revit.

-There are three factors to reporting room data within Revit: rooms, schedules, and elements.
+There are three factors of reporting room data within Revit: rooms, schedules, and elements.

-Rooms (and spaces) are specific to one phase in Revit.
+Rooms (and spaces) are Phase-Specific Rooms and Boundaries in Revit.
 When they are created, their phase is set based on the view they are created in and can’t be changed.
 This is different than other elements in the model, which span phases.
 This is an important distinction that is essential to understanding room data.

 The phasing information only lists a single phase that is not editable